Infineon/mtb-example-wifi-secure-tcp-client/README.md

      python tcp_secure_server.py ipv6
      ```

      **Note:** Ensure that the firewall settings of your computer allow access to the Python software so as to allow communication with the TCP client.
-See this [community thread](https://community.cypress.com/thread/53662).
+See this [community thread](https://community.infineon.com/thread/53662).

-11. In the terminal program, enter the IP address determined in Step 7.
+11. In the terminal program, enter the IP address determined in **Step 7**.

 12. From the Python secure TCP server, send the command to turn the LED ON or OFF to the TCP client ('0' to turn the LED OFF and '1' to turn the LED ON).
 Observe the user LED (CYBSP_USER_LED) turning ON/OFF on the board.